Command-Line-Vulpine/Cataclysm-Restored/README.md

 1. Buffed makeshift crowbar, cudgel, and quarterstaff to older stats.
 2. Removed welding rod requirements; also added easy ways to make them, as a backup.
 3. Boosted cotton sheet output from dissembling sheets.
+4. Have game default to single-pool points system.
+Rename "survivor" back to Freeform.
+5. Obligatory self-insert OC on Fox Body Pillow.
+Just MShock and UndeadPeople.

 v 0.1